Captaicin/spicy-mask/README.md

 - **Phishing Detection:** If you visit a suspicious or dangerous website, a warning banner will be displayed at the top of the page.
 - **PII Detection:** If you enter any personal information (e.g., credit card number, phone number) into an input field, a suggestion to mask the information will appear.
+- **Manual Masking:** You can also select any text in an input field, right-click, and choose "Mask selected text" to mask it manually.

 ## Configuration